Download the Windows Driver Kit (WDK)

 Multiple WDKs and EWDKs can be installed concurrently on the same computer and even be part of same build system.
 You can run the Windows 11, version 22H2 WDK on Windows 7 and later.

-To target Windows 8.1, Windows 8, and Windows 7, you will need to install an older WDK and an older version of Visual Studio either on the same machine or on a separate machine.
+To target Windows 8.1, Windows 8, and Windows 7, install an older WDK and an older version of Visual Studio either on the same machine or on a separate machine.
 For links to older kits, see Other WDK downloads.

 Certain device-specific stacks (for example graphics) continue to have x86/ARM32 user-mode components to support x86/ARM32 apps.